First Time Home Buyers’ Program

 - The land must be 0.5 hectares (1.24 acres) or less, and

 - The property will only be used as your principal residence.

 * If your property does not meet all of the property requirements you may still qualify for a partial exemption.
-For more information, please feel free to contact our office and speak to one of our Notaries..
+For more information, please contact our office and speak to one of our Notaries.

 To confirm that you have met the occupancy requirements, as set out below, the ministry will send out a letter at the end of your first year you own the property.
 The letter will look to confirm the following:

-Property registration date: This is the date of completion as stated on the Purchase agreement or real estate contract.
-On this date, the Notary acting for the purchaser will register the transfer of the property once all of the funds required for the purchase of the home have been recieved.
+Property Registration Date – This is the date of completion as stated on the Purchase agreement or real estate contract.
+On this date, the Notary acting for the purchaser will register the transfer of the property once all of the funds required for the purchase of the home have been received.